davidhozic/discord-advertisement-framework/docs/source/logging.rst

 :Attributes:
     - id: int ~ Internal DB id pointing to :ref:`CHANNEL` table.
-    - reason: nvarchar ~ Reason why sending to the channel failed, if it was succeessful then this is NULL.
+    - reason: nvarchar ~ Reason why sending to the channel failed, if it was successful then this is NULL.